fengfengzhidao/wails-template-arcodesign-ts/README.md

 ## Live Development

 To run in live development mode, first run `wails dev` in the project directory.
 Then, in another terminal, navigate to the `frontend` directory and run `npm run dev`.
-The frontend development server will run on http://localhost:34115.
+The frontend development server will run on http://localhost:80.
 You can connect to this in your browser to access your application.

-> Note: The TDesign development server is manually configured to run on port :5173 to work properly with Wails.
-If this needs to be changed, please adjust the configuration in `vite.config.js` and `wails.json` accordingly.

 ## Building